 - Forging an elderly person’s signature.

-Unfortunately, in times of low income or unemployment, some family members can become dependent on an older person for financial support under the guise of caring for and protecting them.
-Here are some simple steps to help safeguard you or a loved one against elder abuse.
+In times of low income or unemployment, some family members can become dependent on an older person for financial support under the guise of caring for and protecting them.
+Here are some steps to help safeguard you or a loved one against elder abuse.

-- Having a Will, an enduring power of attorney and an advanced health directive in place before you become incapacitated is still the safest option.
+- Having a Will, an enduring power of attorney (EPA) and an advanced health directive in place

 - Make sure you get independent legal advice about your Will and EPA.

 - Consider including detailed directions in your EPA about the types of decisions you would like made if you lose decision-making capacity, such as your preferred living arrangements.